iamneetuk/content-generator-ai-assitant/README.md

 - NumPy

 ## Contact
-If you have any questions or feedback, feel free to reach out to me at <kamalkant.k3@gmail.com>
+If you have any questions or feedback, feel free to reach out to me at <neetukum@usc.edu>